mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 );
 ```

 Site search events are implemented as Snowplow unstructured events.
-[Here][timing] is the schema for a `site_search` event.
+[Here][timing] is the schema for a `timing` event.

 `trackTiming` can also be passed an array of custom contexts as an additional final parameter.
 See [Contexts](#custom-contexts) for more information.